-Agile Productivity Management (APM) is applicable in many industries; it is not specific to a particular domain or business type.
-APM is a variant of Scrumban, optimized for marketing and product teams with multiple projects in parallel.
+Agile Productivity is applicable in many industries; it is not specific to a particular domain or business type.
+AP is a variant of Scrumban, optimized for marketing and product teams with multiple projects in parallel.
 What will make it relevant to you is if you want to take advantage of the power of Agile project management.

-If your organization use dedicated project managers, or you are using Waterfall project management, APM might not be a right fit.
-On the other hand, if you typically deal with changing scopes and varying or unknown requirements, switching priorities, or you use self-managing teams, using an Agile methodology like APM could be very helpful.
+If your organization use dedicated project managers, or you are using Waterfall project management, AP might not be a right fit.
+On the other hand, if you typically deal with changing scopes and varying or unknown requirements, switching priorities, or you use self-managing teams, using an Agile methodology like AP could be very helpful.

 What is Agile?